Rari-Capital/nova/docs/spec.md

 _In summary, these two contracts enable what could be described as "cross-layer meta-transactions" that can be intiated by L2 contracts and users alike._

+## External Assumptions

+- [Optimism's cross domain message passing system](https://community.optimism.io/docs/developers/bridging.html#understanding-contract-calls) does not contain any flaws that would allow third parties to tamper with or forge the origin of a message.